The Physics of a Roller Coaster Loop

 - Taking the timing gate data to calculate the G-Forces that would be felt inside the loop; (18.5 radians per second)²(0.1 meters per second) = 3.9 g.

 The PocketLab Voyager has an array of sensors built into a small package.
-This allows you to measure data in scenarios such as this Hot Wheels Loop track experiment.
+This allows you to quickly measure speed and acceleration in this Hot Wheels Loop track experiment.
 Simply connect it to your smartphone or tablet through Bluetooth and you will be able to see the data live in the palm of your hands.
 On-board memory is also included for when you the PocketLab Voyager is out of Bluetooth range.
-The best thing about PocketLab Voyager is that that it comes packaged with some many features compared to equipment that costs thousands more.
+The best thing about PocketLab Voyager is that that it comes packaged with so many features compared to equipment that costs thousands more.

 Explore the world around you with the sensors built into the PocketLab Voyager: